phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 If you would like to host a rooftop antenna or a mesh kit in your home, please fill out the [join form](https://docs.google.com/forms/d/e/1FAIpQLSfjx0A9mFxMiXSb1jisgcHFHwTzktsuz4c36Ja1tVOQjjXzow/viewform) and look for an email with next steps.

-If you have any questions, or would like to volunteer with Philly Community Wireless, reach out via email at phillycommunitywireless@gmail.com.
+If you have any questions, or would like to volunteer with Philly Community Wireless, reach out via email at phillycommunitywireless@gmail.com and see our [Volunteer](https://phillycommunitywireless.org/volunteer/) page for more information.

 ## What does a rooftop antenna installation involve?